I skipped the resting.

 Directions

-Sauté mushrooms + onion + thyme in butter.
+- Mushroom mix: Sauté onion, mushroom, thyme in butter.
 Add wine.
 Cook until dry.
-Let cool. - Roll it all up
+Cool.

-Sauté onion in butter, then add mustard, wine, stock, cream, thyme.
-Simmer until slightly thickened.
-Season. - Serve
+- Sauce: Sauté onion, add mustard, wine, stock, cream, thyme.
+Simmer until thickened.